filecoin-project/filecoin-docs/content/en/storage-provider/how-providing-works.md

 - Additional hard drives for storing _sealed sectors_, the Lotus chain, and more.

 For more detail, see:

 - [Hardware requirements](./storage-provider/hardware-requirements/#general-hardware-requirements)
 - [ESPA Module 3C - Hardware requirements](https://www.youtube.com/watch?v=RKihuvJpev4&t=126s)

 Every provider's situation is different, but to give you an idea of the level of investment and the possible return, here is one example:

 For an 18-month period, an investment of $147k covered combined capital expenses, operating expenses, and FIL loan with 15% collateral.
-In this example, the storage provider received #267k in FIL rewards (starting at $21), for a profit of $120k over 18 months.
+In this example, the storage provider received $267k in FIL rewards (starting at $21), for a profit of $120k over 18 months.

 See [Filecoin Storage Provider Bootcamp, by ESPA](https://www.youtube.com/watch?v=T-TgPILQD3c) (at 14:47).

 ## Install Lotus application

-You'll need to install Lotus in order to store files.
+To store files, you'll need to install Lotus.

-Lotus is an application that tells computers how to talk to other computers following the same rules to allow storage providers to store data for clients.
+Lotus is an application that tells computers how to talk to other computers (that follow the same rules), so they can store data for clients.

 See [Lotus > Install > Prerequisites](https://lotus.filecoin.io/lotus/install/prerequisites/).

 ## Storage provider collateral

-Most permissionless blockchain networks require upfront investment in resources in order to participate in the consensus.
+Most permissionless blockchain networks require an upfront investment in resources to participate in the consensus.
 The more power an entity has on the network, the greater the share of total resources it needs to own, both in terms of physical resources and/or staked tokens (collateral).

 Filecoin includes three different collateral mechanisms: